Favorite Color and Art Books for Kids

 For the month of March, the common theme I’m going with is “Color, Art and Shapes” since this is when St. Patrick’s is celebrated so rainbow and color is already something that people like during this month.
 I had a really hard time choosing only 10 favorite books in this unit- that’s the main reason why I didn’t include any shape books but I will still include a bunch of great books about shapes that your kids will love in my big list of March books (a list for a different time).

-Here are my favorite color and art books, with appropriate reading ages:
+Here are my favorite color and art books:

 Reading age-appropriate books to your kids will help support them in their current language skills and at the same time will challenge them to further grow in their language development.
 Additionally, it will help build early literacy skills at an appropriate pace, promote attention and focus skills, and foster a love for reading.
 It will also help avoid common issues like child disengagement and frustration during reading time.